PRIVACY POLICY

 d.
 Data processing for compliance with legal obligations

 e.
-Processing of personal Data for the protection of vital interests
+Processing of personal data for the protection of vital interests

 B. Website